gilesknap/maaspower/docs/tutorials/installation.rst

     python3 -m pip install git+git://github.com/dls-controls/maaspower.git

-The library should now be installed and the commandline interface on your path.
+The application should now be installed and the command line interface on your path.
 You can check the version that has been installed by typing::

     maaspower --version